Positive representations over real closed fields: Preliminaries

 \subsection{Ordered fields}

 For an introduction to ordered fields we recommend \cite[Chapter 1]{Scheiderer_RAG}.
 Let $\Fb$ be an ordered field, i.e.\ a field together with a total order that is compatible with the field operations.
 It is \emph{real closed} if every positive element is a square and every odd degree polynomial has a root.
 Note that every ordered field has a \emph{real closure}, i.e.\ an algebraic field extension that is real closed and whose order extends the original one.
 One says that $\Fb$ is \emph{non-Archimedean} if there exists $x \in \Fb$ with $x>n$ for all $n\in \Nb$.
 Otherwise we say that $\Fb$ is Archimedean.
 Every Archimedean field is a subfield of $\Rb$ \cite[1.1.18 Theorem]{Scheiderer_RAG}.

 \begin{example} We list here some relevant examples: \begin{itemize} \item Obviously, the field of real numbers $\Rb$ is real closed. \item The field of rational numbers $\Qb$, equipped with its unique order, is not real closed.
 Its real closure is the field $\overline{\Qb}^r \coloneqq \overline{\Qb} \cap \Rb$ of real algebraic numbers. \item The field $\Rb(X)$ of rational fractions over $\Rb$ has a unique order for which $X>0$ but $X<\lambda$ for all $\lambda \in \Rb_{>0}$.
-It is not real closed since, for instance, $X$ is positive but does not have a square root. \item The field of \emph{real Puiseux series} is the set of formal series together with formal addition and multiplication.
-An element $\sum_{k=k_0}^{\infty} c_k X^{k/m}$ is positive if $c_{k_0} > 0$.
-With this order $\Rb(X)^\wedge$ is real closed, see e.g.\ \cite[Theorem 2.91]{BasuPollackRoy_AlgorithmsRealAlgebraicGeometry}.
-It contains the field $\Rb(X)$ whose real closure is thus the subfield of Puiseux series that are algebraic over $\Rb(X)$ (\cite[Example 1.3.6~(b)]{BochnakCosteRoy_RealAlgebraicGeometry}). \end{itemize} \end{example}
+It is not real closed since, for instance, $X$ is positive but does not have a square root. \item The field of \emph{real Puiseux series} is the set of formal series